Hoodadak Restaurant Serves Korean-Style Chicken & More

 They offer a Korean-style marinated thinly sliced rib eye beef dish called Bulgogi.
 It is typically chargrilled or cooked over high heat in a cast iron pan.
 There are different ways of serving it in Hoodadak.

 - One way is to have it cooked with vegetables and served over rice.

-- It can be served topping some of their waffle fries with other additions such as kimchi.
-Some people sitting at a table next to us ordered that one day and they were really enjoying it.
+- It can be served to top some of their waffle fries with other additions such as kimchi.
+Some people sitting at a table next to us ordered that one day and they were enjoying it.

 Looking up recipes for what goes into a Bulgogi marinade…no wonder it is so flavorful!
 It has ingredients such as soy sauce, sesame oil, minced garlic, honey, rice cooking wine, pear puree, grated peeled ginger and more.
 Every recipe is slightly different.
 Look online to get ideas if you are interested.
 The beef was savory, sweet, juicy, tender and oh so delectable!